Florin-Catalin-ANDREI/SpinningBody/README.md

 "CAN I ...?"

-...I think it was in 1996 when I used C for the last time (25 years ago).
+...I think it was in 1996 when I used C for the last time (25 years in the past).
 Actually it was Borland C under MS Dos (if anyone still remembers this antiquity)
-The last code I wrote was around 2006 and it was in VBA (15 years ago).
+The last code I wrote was around 2006 and it was in VBA (15 years in the past).
+And I had no clue about C#

 "CAN I DO IT?"